jasonbayton/11ty/_src/android/advisories/android-15-pixel-issues.md

 }
 ```

-Of 9 personally-owned work profile and 23 company-owned work profile deployments I've set up testing this, across two different, unique enterprise IDs, this has been consistently replicable.
+~~Of 9 personally-owned work profile and 23 company-owned work profile deployments I've set up testing this, across two different, unique enterprise IDs, this has been consistently replicable.~~

-### Workaround
+~~### Workaround~~

-None I'm aware of at the moment.
+~~None I'm aware of at the moment.~~

-This has been escalated to Android Engineering.
+~~This has been escalated to Android Engineering.~~

 ## Presence of dialler, messaging within the Private Space

+This is resolved.

-Not something I've been able to replicate reliably, but it does appear occasionally the above apps pop up in the Private Space, and they're not supposed to be there.
-Private Space has no inbuilt functionality for secure calls or messages (though that would be cool, perhaps via dedicated eSIM), and this is confirmed as the applications are mostly non-functional when interacted with.
+~~Not something I've been able to replicate reliably, but it does appear occasionally the above apps pop up in the Private Space, and they're not supposed to be there.
+Private Space has no inbuilt functionality for secure calls or messages (though that would be cool, perhaps via dedicated eSIM), and this is confirmed as the applications are mostly non-functional when interacted with.~~

-### Workaround
+~~### Workaround~~

-None I'm aware of.
+~~None I'm aware of.~~

-This has been escalated to Android Engineering.
+~~This has been escalated to Android Engineering.~~

 ## Application of personal Play Store policies to the Private Space